trucpd/resume.github.io/README.md

-# Make America Great Again
-# Truc Pham
+# Résumé of Truc Pham